Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes architecture.md

 The kubelet requests the Container runtime to pull the required Container image from registry (such as DockerHub, AWS ECR  or a private registry ).

-## Step 3 : Creating and Running the Pods
+## Step 3 : Creating and Running the Container

 The container runtime starts the container inside the pod